imhicihu/Bibliographic-data-on-ios-device/Colophon.md

 * Hardware
     - a computer with a stable operating system.
-In this project we use this hardware:
+In this project we used this hardware:
         - Macbook 15"
         - Ipad Pro
         - Ipad Air 2